Gougaaate/MNT/README.md

 The input file should be a plain text file, with one coordinate-depth pair per line.
 The coordinates should be in latitude and longitude, and the depth should be in meters.
 The values should be separated by a space.

 ## Source file required
-latitude longitude depth   (GPS coordinates Lambert93) latitude longitude depth
+A .txt file containing values separated by a blank : latitude longitude depth   (GPS coordinates Lambert93) latitude longitude depth
 ...